PLUT0pluto/n-Body-SIM/README.md

     *   **Reset**: Resets the simulation to its initial state.
     *   **Delete**: Deletes the selected planet.
     *   **Quit**: Exits the application.

+## Improvements
+The problem that is really bothering me is the low resolution of text rendering.
+I think the reason for this is in how pygame detects the resolution of high dpi screens, but the solutions I found on google haven't worked for me.
+I also have to clean up the c++ code for the physics module and add it to this repositiory.

 ## Structure